Skip to main content

 Single-parent families represent about one-third of families in Brussels.
 In Brussels, one child in four grows up in a single-parent family.
 However, this significant part of the population in the capital is more at risk of poverty (lower quality housing, lower income, etc.).
 Single mothers account for some 90% of these parents and are financially responsible for raising one or more children alone.

-Aware of the challenges associated with single parenthood in the Brussels-Capital RegionOpens in new windowExternal link, the Brussels Regional Public Service decided to create this website.
+Aware of the challenges associated with Opens in new windowsingle parenthood in the Brussels-Capital Region, the Brussels Regional Public Service decided to create this website.
 The website gives an overview of the various services and the assistance available and accessible to single parents living in the Brussels-Capital Region.
 It is aimed at single parents and professionals who support them.

 You will find all useful information on the situation of single-parent families related to the various topics.
-In the resourcesOpens in new windowExternal link section, you will also find interesting documents that will help you better understand the challenges of single parenthood.
+In the Opens in new windowresources section, you will also find interesting documents that will help you better understand the challenges of single parenthood.

 Brussels action plan for single-parent families 2021-2025